 Video - How to Mix Mortar & Cement in a Cement Mixer?

 I found this useful video, which is especially helpful if you are a young person, and not exactly sure how to properly use a cement mixer.
 If that is the case, then this one is well worth a watch.
+There is a difference between cement, concrete and mortar.

 Cement Mixer Drum Sizes